 }

 Fallbacks are useful when a missing value has a safe default.
 They are harmful when they hide a broken integration.
-If a component cannot render correctly without a property, make that requirement visible in the API or markup instead of masking it.
+If a component cannot render correctly without a property, make that requirement visible in the markup or component API instead of masking it.

 Runtime behavior is the point